ZeusAbhijeet/SleepBot/README.md

 DISCORD_TOKEN=Your Token Here
 ```
 4. Run Main.py to start the bot!

+## Note
+This bot requires Server Members Intent so make sure to enable that by going to your Discord Application -> Bot -> Privilaged Gateway Intents and enabling Server Members Intent.
+Without this, bot won't be able to access the cache to get user names.

 ## Credits
 This bot contains code from the following Repos: